What is Cancer ?

 Kidney cancer is a type of cancer in which healthy cells in one or both kidneys begin to grow uncontrollably and form a lump called a tumor.
 Renal cell carcinoma is the most common type of kidney cancer.
 It begins in the lining of very small tubes in the kidney called ‘renal tubules’.
 The function of renal tubules is to clean your blood and make urine.
 Usually, renal cell cancer is confined to the kidney, but it may spread to other parts of the body, most often the bones, lungs, and brain.

 Wilms tumor is the most common type of kidney cancer that is diagnosed in kids.
 About 9 out of 10 kidney cancers in children are Wilms tumor.
 Cancer found in the center of the kidney is known as transitional cell carcinoma.

 If kidney cancer is diagnosed in early stages, it can be treated and cured

 Gastric cancer, also known as stomach cancer, is the growth of cancerous cells within the lining of the stomach.
 It is the second major cancer worldwide.
-Gastric cancer is major of 4 types.
+Gastric cancer is a major of 4 types.

 Adenocarcinoma is the most commonly diagnosed gastric cancer.
 Almost 90% to 95% of gastric cancers are adenocarcinoma.
-These cancers develop from the cells that form the innermost lining of the stomach called mucosa.
+These cancers develop from the cells that form the innermost lining of the stomach called the mucosa.
 Lymphoma is a cancer of the immune system tissue that is sometimes found in the wall of the stomach.
-A gastrointestinal stromal tumor (GIST) is rare tumor that starts in very early forms of cells in the wall of the stomach called interstitial cells of Cajal (ICCs).
+A gastrointestinal stromal tumor (GIST) is a rare tumor that starts in very early forms of cells in the wall of the stomach called interstitial cells of Cajal (ICCs).
 Carcinoid tumors start in hormone-making cells of the stomach.
 These tumors usually do not spread to other organs.

 Throat cancer refers to cancerous tumors that develop due to uncontrolled cell growth in the throat (pharynx), voice box (larynx) or tonsils.
 Most throat cancers are squamous cell carcinomas, throat cancer most often begins in the squamous cells that line the inside of your throat.